ios-xr/xrd-packer/README.md

 EKS bootstrap script must be called.

 It's recommended to set this up in the User Data for the EC2 instance to ensure it's run on first boot.
-An example section fo this in a MIME multi-part user-data is:
+An example section containing this in a MIME multi-part user-data is:

 ```bash